 Everything about this day was amazing – from their friends who provided a choral accompaniment in the ceremony, to the incredible band, to the venue itself.
 Jack’s an actor, and lots of their friends are actors, which means… well, I think these pictures speak for themselves.
 Having said that, Tom was just as cool in front of the camera too, and everyone was super happy.
 So I think the mad LIPA bunch were just in good company!

-Special thanks to the very talented Matt Warrington for shooting with me.
+Special thanks to the very talented friend Matt for shooting with me.
 On a day when so much was going on, and I didn’t want to miss a single shot, having my pal Matt with me was perfect.

 Tom and Jack, your wedding was an absolute joy to shoot – so once again, congratulations!
 I hope to see you both again x